kartotherian/kartotherian/packages/tilerator/README.md

 For example, by simply dividing the index by 4, we get the index of the tile that includes current tile with zoom-1.

 ## Monitoring Jobs
-It is highly recomended, although not mandatory, to have an extra instance of the tilerator running with the uiOnly setting in the config.
+It is highly recomended, although not mandatory, to have an extra instance of the Tilerator running with the uiOnly setting in the config.
-This way if tilerator can be stopped and the pending jobs rearranged.
+This way if Tilerator can be stopped and the pending jobs rearranged.
 Without the uiOnly instance, you will always be changing the queue while jobs are running.
-To configure the uiOnly instance, make a copy of the tilerator config, set uiOnly to true and change the port number.
+To configure the uiOnly instance, make a copy of the Tilerator config, set uiOnly to true and change the port number.
 To see the currently running jobs, navigate to `http://localhost:6534/` (nicer interface) or `http://localhost:6534/raw` (internal data).

+## Job auto-balancing
+Tilerator will auto-rebalance jobs if it detects

 ## Adding jobs
 Jobs can be scheduled via a POST request.
 The best way is to use /static/admin.html from the Kartotherian deployment,